syself/cluster-api-provider-hetzner/docs/caph/04-developers/01-development-guide.md

 title: Developing Cluster API Provider Hetzner
 metatitle: Developing Cluster API Provider Hetzner with Tilt
 sidebar: Developing Cluster API Provider Hetzner
-description: Learn how to streamline Hetzner project development with clusterctl, helm, and kind.
-Use Tilt for a faster workflow and manage resources efficiently.
+description: Learn how to set up an environment to develop the Cluster API Provider Hetzner, using Tilt and kind.
 ---

 Developing our provider is quite easy.
 Please follow the steps mentioned below: